Beauty, culture and wildlife await in Alaska’s capital

 Experience the sights, history and food in the great city of Juneau, Alaska.
 Go off the beaten track to find untamed beauty and culture in the vibrant capital of The Last Frontier State.

-Juneau sometimes seems like a world away — especially since it’s only accessible from the lower 48 by boat or plane.
+Juneau sometimes seems like a world away—especially since it’s only accessible from the lower 48 by boat or plane.
 But it’s much closer than one might think.
-At just over a two-hour direct flight from Seattle, Alaska’s capital provides several ways that travelers easily can reach uncrowded areas, even during the touristy summer months.
+Alaska’s capital provides several ways that visitors easily can reach uncrowded areas, even during the busy summer months.
 This is partly because of its geography.

 Juneau and its surrounding borough are located in the vast Tongass National Forest in the Alaskan Panhandle.
 With 3,255 square miles of territory within 16.7 million acres of wilderness, Juneau is one of the largest cities by area in the United States.